 M/s XYZ Company sold the below goods on 01st April 2020.

-- To M/s Michel Ltd. For $ 3,00,000.00 on credit and cost of goods sold was $ 2,25,000.00 through invoice No. 141.
+- To M/s Michel Ltd. For $ 3,00,000.00 on credit, the cost of goods sold was $ 2,25,000.00 through invoice No. 141.

-- To L&T Ltd. For $ 5,00,000.00 on credit and cost of goods sold was $ 3,75,000.00 through invoice No. 142.
+- To L&T Ltd. For $ 5,00,000.00 on credit, the cost of goods sold was $ 3,75,000.00 through invoice No. 142.

-- To M/s Global Limited for $ 50,000.00 on credit and cost of goods sold was $ 37,500.00 through invoice No. 143.
+- To M/s Global Limited for $ 50,000.00 on credit, and the cost of goods sold was $ 37,500.00 through invoice No. 143.

-- Entity debited the M/s Albert Ltd for $ 2,00,000.00 as account receivables and credited the credit sales by the same amount and also debited the Cost of goods sold by $ 1,50,000.00 and credited the inventory Account.
+- Entity debited the M/s Albert Ltd for $ 2,00,000.00 as account receivablesAccount ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. , credited the credit sales by the same amount, debited the cost of goods sold by $ 1,50,000.00, and credited the inventory Account.

-- Entity debited the M/s Michel Ltd. for $ 3,00,000.00 as account receivables and credited the credit sales by the same amount and also debited the Cost of goods sold by $ 2,25,000.00 and credited the inventory Account.
+- Entity debited the M/s Michel Ltd. for $ 3,00,000.00 as account receivables and credited the credit sales by the same amount and also debited the cost of goods sold by $ 2,25,000.00 and credited the inventory Account.

-- Entity debited the L&T Ltd. for $ 5,00,000.00 as account receivables and credited the credit sales by the same amount and also debited the Cost of goods sold by $ 3,75,000.00 and credited the inventory Account.
+- Entity debited the L&T Ltd. for $ 5,00,000.00 as account receivables, credited the credit salesThe Credit SalesCredit Sales is a transaction type in which the customers/buyers are allowed to pay up for the bought item later on instead of paying at the exact time of purchase.
+It gives them the required time to collect money & make the payment. by the same amount, and debited the cost of goods sold by $ 3,75,000.00 and credited the inventory Account.

-- Entity debited the M/s Global Limited for $ 50,00.00 as account receivables and credited the credit sales by the same amount and also debited the Cost of goods sold by $ 37’500.00 and credited the inventory Account.
+- Entity debited the M/s Global Limited for $ 50,00.00 as account receivables and credited the credit sales by the same amount and also debited the cost of goods sold by $ 37’500.00 and credited the inventory Account.

-- The amount, nature of transactions, customer name, inventory cost, etc. are mentioned in one line.
+- The amount, nature of transactions, customer name, inventory cost, etc., are mentioned in one line.

 - There is no such requirement to mention a long explanation for every transaction.